Sanjay015/moneycontrol/README.md

 - To run this application you must have to connected to `internet`.
 - There is a predefined list of companies (please see `COMPANY_LIST` in `config.py`) only feor them data can be pushed to database.
 - It will connect [moneycontrol](https://www.moneycontrol.com/india/stockpricequote/) and get the list of companies available there and pull the data only for predefined companies in `config.py`.
-- In very forst run of application will fetch the list of companies along with relavant URL and push them to database.
-In this step it will be able to get comapny name, company sector and URL for the company which holds the actual stats for the company.
-Then it will hit the URLs of companies and process the data, then it will update other relavant columns in database like `pe`, `pc`, `market_cap_ce` etc.
+- In very first run of application will fetch the list of companies along with relavant URL and push them to database.
+In this step it will be able to get comapny name, company sector and ompany URL which holds the actual stats for the company.
+- Then it will iterate over URL for each company to fetch the stats and will update other relavant stats columns in database like `pe`, `pc`, `market_cap_ce` etc.
-- In case if company list is already available the it will get the companies URL from database and ge there relavant stats and will update the database columns.
+- In case if company URL is already available in DB then it will get relavant stats from the company URL and will update the records.
  ##### Requirements:
    - MySQL database to store data
    - `mysql+mysqldb` sqlalchemy database driver